Fixed Price Quotes in Software Development

 - Brainstorm at the very outset getting everyone involved and get all possible ideas down to form some sort of plan at the start if budgets are tight.
 The software developer can assist at this stage, but the important thing is this shouldn't be overlooked.

 - If possible, have some sort of contingency budget available in addition to the original quote cost, or plan and obtain a quote for a 2nd phase.
 Software can have many variables and as ideas put forward during the process generally have good merit and value, it's usually better to have them incorporated than have to compromise.
 Perhaps allow 10-20% for extras.

 - Remember software development is a business and businesses incur costs.
-The quote you are provided with is a timescale, so ensure that time is used wisely by providing clear direction.
-Constant direction changes will enivitably cost more than if you had planned well at the outset.
+The quote you are provided with is based on a timescale, so ensure that time is used wisely by providing clear direction.
+Constant direction changes will inevitably cost more than if you had planned well at the outset.